-While genetic testing will typically require on-site clinic visits, there is an at-home sperm DNA fragmentation analysis kit that makes fertility testing easier.
+While genetic testing will typically require on-site clinic visits, there is an at-home sperm DNA fragmentation analysis kit that makes male fertility factor testing easier.

-While male fertility can be impacted by genetics, there are other, much more common factors that influence fertility.
+While male fertility can be impacted by genetics, there are other common male fertility factors that you may want to consider if you’re having trouble conceiving.
 These include:

-- Age.
-Although men can continue producing sperm throughout their entire lifetime, that doesn't mean that the quality of sperm remains constant.
-Sperm quality parameters naturally decline with age, and most men see a significant decline in sperm motility after the age of 40.
-Studies also show that DNA fragmentation becomes more common as a man ages.
+Age.
+Although those who produce sperm can usually do so throughout their entire lifetime, that doesn't mean that the quality of sperm remains constant.
+Sperm quality parameters naturally decline with age, and most people see a significant decline in sperm motility after the age of 40.
+Studies also show that DNA fragmentation becomes more common with age.

-- Diet and exercise.
-Research shows that there's an association between poor male fertility and obesity.
-Diets high in fried foods, refined grains, added sugars, and processed meats correlate with poor sperm quality factors, like reduced sperm count, motility, and morphology.
-And finally, exercise regimens such as walking and jogging have been shown to improve fertility markers.
+Diet and exercise.
+Research shows that there's an association between male-factor infertility and obesity.
+Diets high in fried foods, refined grains, added sugars, and processed meats correlate with poor male fertility factors, like reduced sperm count, motility, and morphology.
+Exercise regimens such as walking and jogging have been shown to improve fertility markers.
 Learn more about sperm improvement.